jsgroth/jgenesis/backend/snes-coprocessors/README.md

 ### SPC7110

 Data decompression chip with a compression algorithm tailored to SNES graphical data, similar to S-DD1 but different algorithm.
-Used by 3 games, all by Hudson: _Tengai Makyou Zero_, _Momotarou Dentsetsu Happy_, and _Super Power League 4_
+Used by 3 games, all by Hudson: _Tengai Makyou Zero_, _Momotarou Dentetsu Happy_, and _Super Power League 4_

 _Tengai Makyou Zero_ additionally included an Epson RTC-4513 real-time clock chip